espena/kicad-libs/README.md

 # kicad-libs

 Customized symbols, footprints and 3D models for my personal KiCad projects.
 Completely open and free for anyone to use - at own risk.
+This project is released under [GNU General Public License v3.0](/LICENSE).

 ## My 3D STEP models